loeeeee/replicate-ZFS-from-Linux-to-TrueNAS/README.md

 The script here is expected to run on Proxmox VE, a Debian based virtualization platform, where ZFS ia a popular choice for its storage backend.

+The heavy lifting of the replication task is completed by [**zettarepl**](https://github.com/truenas/zettarepl/tree/master), which is also used in TrueNAS.

 ### Script: `main.sh`

 - Wake up remote server